bennettpeter/leanfront/README.md

 If you have an Amazon Fire TV, Fire Stick or Fire Cube, you can install from Amazon App store.
 For a new installation, just press the microphone button on your remote and say "MythTV".
 Alternatively, log on to amazon.com, search for MythTV or leanfront, and request it to be installed to your device.

-If you already have leanfront installed by downloading from google, to install from the app store you will have to first uninstall it.
+If you already have leanfront installed by downloading from the download site, to install from the app store you will have to first uninstall it.

 ### Non Amazon devices
 Leanfront is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront), for TV devices.
 Either go to play.google.com or use the play store from the android device and search for MythTV or leanfront.
-If you have previously installed an apk from google, you do not need to uninstall, the play store will upgrade it.
+If you have previously installed an apk from the download site, you do not need to uninstall, the play store will upgrade it.

 ### Side Load
 Preferably use the play store or app store for installation.

-Packages are also available here, in case you want to install on a phone or tablet, or cannot install from the play store: https://drive.google.com/drive/folders/1LMf7dTK_fD_e1S3S2HgB1NEPsWI0MdyB
+Packages are also available here, in case you want to install on a phone or tablet, or cannot install from the play store: https://drive.google.com/drive/folders/1LMf7dTK_fD_e1S3S2HgB1NEPsWI0MdyB .
+Make sure to download the TV version.

 To install a side load version you can download the apk file from the above link.
 Put it on your android device using direct download, a USB cable or another method.
 Open a file manager, select the apk file and tap on it to install.
 Alternatively you can use adb to install from a computer if you have developer mode enabled on the android device.